 The series shows the original image (bottom, left), that image grayscaled, the nucleus cropped and extracted for a grayscale texture analysis (left of centre), and the grayscaled image thresholded and outlined to a single pixel wide contour of the entire cell separate from the background for a regular binary analysis (top, right).

 FracLac will analyze selections (rois) on images, so once an image is prepared, relevant rois can be selected and analyzed.
 For grayscale images, the area outside of the selection will be filled with a filler colour that is ignored by grayscale processing.
+Grayscale images can be converted to RGB and irrelevant areas filled with non-gray values to tell FracLac to ignore those portions.

 Whenever possible, you should use control images.
 Although theoretical fractal dimensions do not depend on scale, digital images do and the patterns they represent are imperfect and limited by computer screen resolution and a myriad of other factors.
 Thus, testing images of known fractal dimension and lacunarity can provide a benchmark for your analyses.